bibleexchange/courses/pentateuch/en/201_introduction-to-genesis.md

 Genesis alone explains the origin of the twelve tribes of Israel.
 Genesis reveals how the descendants of Abraham ended up in Egypt for 430 years and thus sets the stagefor the Exodus, the central redemption event of the Old Testament.

-## New Testament Fulfilment
+### New Testament Fulfilment

-Genesis reveals the prophetic history of redemption and a Redeemer as coming through the seed of the woman (3:15), the line of Seth (4:25,26), the line of Shem(9:26,27), and through the seed of Abraham (12:3.)
-The New Testament applies Genesis12:3 directly to God's provision of redemption in Jesus Christ (Galatians 3:16,29.)
+Genesis reveals the prophetic history of redemption and a Redeemer as coming through the seed of the woman (3:15), the line of Seth (4:25–26), the line of Shem(9:26–27), and through the seed of Abraham (12:3.)
+The New Testament applies Genesis 12:3 directly to God's provision of redemption in Jesus Christ (Galatians 3:16,29.)

 Numerous persons and events from Genesis are mentioned in the New Testament in relation to:

 - Faith and Righteousness (Romans4; Hebrews 11:1-22)
-- God's Judgment (Luke16:26-29,32; II Peter 3:5; Jude 7, 11a)
+- God's Judgment (Luke 16:26-29,32; II Peter 3:5; Jude 7, 11a)
 - The Person of Jesus Christ (Matthew1:1; John 8:58; Hebrews 7)

-## Names and Definitions in Genesis
+### Names and Definitions in Genesis

 Alphabetically Arranged with Reference Where First Mentioned